When Someone Acts Entitled: How to Respond Without Losing Yourself

 “I can see you’re frustrated.
 I hope your day gets better.”

 When you speak this way, you’re listening to your own inner guidance.
-You’re choosing words that allow you to stay centered and aligned—rather than getting pulled into someone else’s storm.
+You’re choosing not to abandon yourself just because someone else is loud.
+You’re responding from clarity instead of reactivity.

 When the Mirror Turns on You